 These medications are most effective when taken as soon as you experience signs or symptoms of a migraine.
 Rest and sleep after taking the medication can increase the efficacy of the medicine.

 Preventive medications - These medications are taken regularly (if needed daily) to control migraines (i.e. reduce the severity or frequency of symptoms).
-These include cardiovascular drugs such as beta blockers (such as propranolol), calcium channel blockers (verapamil), antidepressants, anti-seizure drugs, cyproheptadine and botulinum toxin type A (Botox).
+These include cardiovascular drugs such as beta-blockers (such as propranolol), calcium channel blockers (verapamil), antidepressants, anti-seizure drugs, cyproheptadine and botulinum toxin type A (Botox).

 The medications are prescribed by the doctor based on the frequency and severity of your headaches, the degree of disability it causes, pregnancy (if applicable) and your overall health.
-Certain medications are not recommended in pregnant women, breast-feeding women and children.
+Certain medications are not recommended for pregnant women, breastfeeding women and children.
 Women with migraine report that their menstrual cycle directly affects this.
 Menstrual migraine treatment depends on the regularity of your menstrual cycle, whether there are painful or heavy periods and menopausal symptoms.

-The throbbing headache and nausea can be helped at home.
+A throbbing headache and nausea can be helped at home.
 Prescription drugs don't work well for many migraine sufferers, and there might be unwanted side-effects.
 This is why home remedies for migraine headache pain relief may be their best option.
 Fish oil, Peppermint oil, ginger are some of the proven natural migraine treatments.

 Whether you are on medications or trying at-home remedies, it is advised to keep a headache diary to monitor what works and what doesn't.
 One should know what migraine triggers are and the best migraine treatment.
-This will help you manage migraine better.
+This will help you manage a migraine better.

-Read more aticles on Migraine Treatment
+Read more articles on Migraine Treatment.

 For more such stories, Download Onlymyhealth App.